atlassian/react-beautiful-dnd/README.md

 ### Performance

 This codebase is designed to be extremely performant - it is part of its DNA.
-It builds on prior investigations into React performance that you can read about [here](https://medium.com/@alexandereardon/performance-optimisations-for-react-applications-b453c597b191) and [here](https://medium.com/@alexandereardon/performance-optimisations-for-react-applications-round-2-2042e5c9af97).
+It builds on prior investigations into `React` performance that you can read about [here](https://medium.com/@alexandereardon/performance-optimisations-for-react-applications-b453c597b191) and [here](https://medium.com/@alexandereardon/performance-optimisations-for-react-applications-round-2-2042e5c9af97).
 It is designed to perform the minimum number of renders required for each task.

 **Highlights**

-- using connected-components with memoization to ensure the only components that render are the ones that need to - thanks [react-redux](https://github.com/reactjs/react-redux), [reselect](https://github.com/reactjs/reselect) and [memoize-one](https://github.com/alexreardon/memoize-one)
+- using connected-components with memoization to ensure the only components that render are the ones that need to - thanks [`react-redux`](https://github.com/reactjs/react-redux), [`reselect`](https://github.com/reactjs/reselect) and [`memoize-one`](https://github.com/alexreardon/memoize-one)
-- all movements are throttled with a [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) - thanks [raf-schd](https://github.com/alexreardon/raf-schd)
+- all movements are throttled with a [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) - thanks [`raf-schd`](https://github.com/alexreardon/raf-schd)
-- memoization is used all over the place - thanks [memoize-one](https://github.com/alexreardon/memoize-one)
+- memoization is used all over the place - thanks [`memoize-one`](https://github.com/alexreardon/memoize-one)
 - conditionally disabling [`pointer-events`](https://developer.mozilla.org/en/docs/Web/CSS/pointer-events) on `Draggable`s while dragging to prevent the browser needing to do redundant work - you can read more about the technique [here](https://www.thecssninja.com/css/pointer-events-60fps)
 - Non primary animations are done on the GPU